CHTJonas/concheck/README.md

 # Concheck

 Here lies the code for a teeny tiny go application to test your internet connectivity.
-It tries to ping a few endpoints and send a few HTTP requests.
+It tries to ping a few endpoints, resolve a few DNS queries and send a few HTTP requests.
 If these are successful then it exits cleanly, otherwise it quits with a non-zero exit code.

 ## Usage